 Pro tip: Talk to the park rangers before you pay the entrance fee to the National Park.
 If the volcano is covered in clouds, it’s not worth the trip to the top.

-Pro tip: If you don’t feel safe, don’t raft.
+Pro tip: If you don’t feel safe, don’t white eater raft.
 Listen to your gut.
 Rafting is fun, but it’s also dangerous and not worth the risk if you feel uncomfortable or afraid.

 Day Trips East of San Jose

-The La Selva Biological Station is located just 45 minutes east of San Jose Costa Rica, on the road to La Fortuna.
-It’s a great stop for those wishing to experience the primary rainforest in a small setting and with expert guides.
+The La Selva Biological Station is located just 45 minutes east of San Jose Costa Rica, on the road to the Caribbean Coast and Tortuguero National Park.
+It’s a great stop for those wishing to experience the primary tropical rainforest in a small setting and a guided hike with expert tour guides.

 You can stay the night there with advance reservation too, and there’s a small buffet-style restaurant that serves a quick and inexpensive lunch.